-The psyker uses a powerful telekinetic push to fling the enemy to the ground.
-This is a ranged attack that can be used on a single enemy character within line of sight.
-The target suffers 2D10 yards of knockback and falls prone (see the Additional Rules section on page 180 for details of how knockback works).
+The psyker uses a powerful telekinetic push to fling the energy to the ground.
+This is a ranged attack that can be used on single enemy character within line of sight.
+The target suffer 2D10 yards of knockback and falls prone (see the Addition Rules section on page 180 for details of how knockback works